YIO-Remote/remote-os/docker/README.md

 The scripts will automatically create the required Docker Volumes and check if Docker is running.

+#### Mounting Project Folder from Host

+By default the YIO Remote projects are stored in a Docker volume named `yio-projects`.
+The parent project folder can also be mounted from the host by defining the environment variable `YIO_BUILD_SOURCE`.
+This allows to edit the projects on the host and conveniently cross compile the projects with Docker!

+Windows:

+        SET YIO_BUILD_OUTPUT=d:/projects/yio

+Linux & macOS:

+        export YIO_BUILD_OUTPUT=/projects/yio

+Note: bind mounting the project folder from the host will have a negative build performance impact on macOS and Windows.

 #### Script Usage

     yio <build-command>